Skip to main content

 tip

-If you want to hide some Toolbar controls, just remove their strings from the items array.
+To hide Toolbar controls, just remove their strings from the items array.

 Example

-Here's a snippet showing how to set up Cards, Editor, and Toolbar for Kanban:
+Here’s a snippet that shows how to set up Cards, the Editor, and the Toolbar in Kanban: